krames12/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 8, January 18, 2017

+**Today's Progress**: Worked on some styling for the currency project I've been working on as a starter project for this endeavour.

+**Thoughts**: I spent about 20 minutes wondering why my styles were going through on the second input, but not the first.
+It ended up being a mis-spelling of `container` the `<div>` above it.
+Wish I could have gotten a bit more done in that regard, but it did take a bit for me to get a bunch of other stuff working properly as well.
+Also thought of another idea for a project to help with remembering bits of info about people you network with for future reference.
+I haven't thought of all the details, but I'll be starting that after I finish the currency project.

 ## Day 7: January 17, 2017

 **Today's Progress**: Worked through part 6 of Wes Bos's [Javascript30](www.javascript30.com) dealing with flexbox and making an expandable panels.